AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/quick-tour.md

 ---
 title: Quick Tour of Adobe Sign
-description: Take a quick tour of the Adobe Sign interface.
+description: Take a quick tour of the Adobe Sign interface to get up and running
 feature: tutorial
 topics: Getting Started
 audience: user